 Application for Degree or Certificate

 Each candidate for a degree or certificate must file an Application for Degree, no later than the Friday of the fourth week of classes for the semester in which the student expects to complete the requirements for the degree or certificate.
-If an application for a degree was filed for a previous graduation term in which the student did not graduate, a new application and fee is required.
-Applications for graduation require that a $40.00 fee be paid in the online application process.
+If an application for a degree was filed for a previous graduation term in which the student did not graduate, a new application is required.

 In addition to the following regulations, requirements may be specified by the individual graduate departments.